US Tax Information

 - The amount of any cash dividends will be included in computing income in the taxation year in which the cash dividend is received.
 ARC Resources does not anticipate any portion of the dividend to be a non-taxable return of capital.

 - ARC Resources anticipates that its dividends paid to US individual investors will be considered “qualified dividends” from a qualified foreign corporation, eligible for the reduced US federal tax rate applicable to long-term capital gains (in general, up to a maximum rate of 15%) provided the US individual shareholder satisfies the required holding period.
 Effective January 1, 2013, the tax rate on “qualified dividends” for taxpayers with taxable income in excess of $450,000 for joint filers and $400,000 for single filers was increased to 20%.
+The 2016 threshold's are $466,051 for joint filers and $415,051 for single filers, and these amounts are indexed annually for inflation.
 In addition, effective January 1, 2013, there is a new 3.8% tax applicable to the net investment income of US individual investors whose adjusted gross income for US income tax is in excess of $250,000 for joint filers and $200,000 for single filers.

 - US shareholders who are non-residents of Canada and hold their common shares of ARC Resources in a taxable US account will to be subject to Canadian withholding tax.
 The withholding tax rate is 25%; however, the Canada – US Income Tax Treaty generally reduces the withholding rate on dividends to 15%.
 In order to be entitled for the reduced withholding tax, a US individual shareholder must provide Form NR301 – “Declaration of Eligibility for Benefits under a Tax Treaty for a Non-Resident Taxpayer” or the equivalent information to the transfer agent, Computershare Trust Company of Canada (“Computershare”) if they are a registered shareholder or to their broker, investment dealer, financial institution, or other nominee as applicable if they are a beneficial shareholder.